Develop a Business Plan

 - It adds value to your company’s assets and can increase your leveraging power.

-- Some law firms will provide services at low cost if your business looks like it will be a good source of future income.
+Some law firms will provide services at a low cost if your business looks like it will be a good source of future income.

 Challenge:

-See how much terminology you know about protecting intellectual property.
+See how much terminology you know about protecting intellectual property or give it your best guess and learn some definitions of important terms to know.

 Instructions: Drag the words at the bottom into the boxes you think correspond with the correct definition.